sebastianbertoli/minimal-mistakes/_posts/2017-12-02-stoplocations.md

 last_modified_at: 2017-10-26T15:12:19-04:00
 ---

 Hello readers, this is my first jekyll post.
 Let's rock the static web!
 I am typing this on my macbook pro while watching tv.
+LALA